Camping in one of SA’s national parks? Planning ahead is the key. Here’s what you’ll need to cook up a storm.

 South Australia has some wonderful bush camping options, with campgrounds in more than 40 of our national parks and reserves.

-In Tips for happy campers: part one we shared some ideas for choosing and setting up your tent, and getting a good night’s rest.
+In Everything you need to know for your first camping trip in a national park we shared some ideas for choosing and setting up your tent, and getting a good night’s rest.

 Now it's time to make sure you have everything you need to be able to cook while you’re away.